Academic Authors: Muskan Panjwani, Alina Yakunina

 How many cupcakes were sold on Wednesday?

-Who make the most number of goals?
+Who scored the most goals?

-How many goals make Mohit?
+How many goals did Mohit score?

 1. Place Value